superfly/docs/flyctl/cmd/flyctl_secrets_import.md

 Set one or more encrypted secrets for an application.
-Values are read from stdin as name=value.
+Values are read from stdin as name=value

 ## Usage
 ~~~
 flyctl secrets import [flags]
 ~~~